ashleybaxter/iamashley/_posts/2018-03-02-start-talking-about-your-idea.markdown

 <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>
 </p>

 Please don't waste resources building something before validating it.
-I don't care how good you think your idea is, or how afraid you are that someone will steal it.
+I don't care how good you think your idea is or how afraid you are that someone will steal it.
 You need to confirm it's something people want.
 How you validate it is up to you.
 Don't wait until your product is perfect.
 Involve your audience as early as possible.
 Never assume you have a million-pound idea.